auth0/sharepoint-claimsprovider/README.md

 ## License

-This client library is MIT licensed.
+This SharePoint feature is MIT licensed.